dstarnowski/geoMikroTik/README.md

 ```

 Alternatively:
 3a.
-Upload the file to your MikroTik router
+Upload the file to your MikroTik router.

 4a.
 Run the script with:
 ```
 /import "geoMikroTik.rsc"
 ```

 Or:
 3b.
-Create a script on MikroTik router called "geoMikroTik" and paste the script code
+Create a script on MikroTik router called "geoMikroTik" and paste the script code.

 4b.
 Run the script with:
 ```
 /system script run geoMikroTik